 This section on ‘wild walking’ is presented by myself, Maurice Kyle, a retired school teacher, researched with the help of several fellow-walkers, whom I acknowledge below.
-I was brought up on ‘wild’ walking from a young age, had Mountain Leadership training, and twenty years leading school-based hill walking groups; also author of two local guide books still in print, available on the "Books for sale" button at the bottom of the page, and of the ‘Wild Walking’ series in the EGO magazine.
+I was brought up on ‘wild’ walking from a young age, had Mountain Leadership training, and twenty years leading school-based hill walking groups; also author of three local guidebooks still in print, available on the "Books for Sale" button at the bottom of the page, and of the ‘Wild Walking’ series in the EGO magazine.
 I am also a member of the local Ramblers, and live near Aberystwyth.

 What this website is for: